 For the three years between 2014 and 2016, with a minimal budget, I organised a series of Challenge Rides that were basically club Standard Rides open to non-members.
 Despite wanting to share my enthusiasm for cycling in the Yorkshire Wolds it was obvious that circumstances meant that I would always be struggling to develop the rides much beyond the existing ‘customer base’.
 So I am always happy to advertise the efforts of those who introduce cycling events in the Wolds.
 A number are listed below and, I hope, will be added to as time goes on…

 This was my first sportive.
 I rode the 100km version in its inaugural year of 2013 and thoroughly enjoyed it.
-Since then the event has developed successfully so that no fewer than five distances are on offer.
+Since then the event has developed successfully so that no fewer than four distances are on offer.
 A cheeky half of beer, a goodie bag and T-shirt for finishers.
 Based in Driffield the Heart of the Wolds Sportive takes place in April.

 I’ve never ridden this event, but I’m happy to see a national player introducing cyclists to the Yorkshire Wolds.
 The Wiggle Vale Velo Sportive has three distances and sets off from York in April.

 This ride exists in part to support the Yorkshire Air Ambulance.
 It is run by the local Rotary Club, amongst others, and being dependent on a range of sources of support does not take place every year.
 It is unique amongst sportives in the area by going up Nunburnholme Hill right at the beginning of the event.
 Worth checking out and takes place in May.